hzbadr/software-team-leader/chapter_04.md

 * It will teach you new skills.

 ##### The intern
-Personal experience, leaving a great position .NET to become and Inter as ruby developer.
+Personal experience, leaving a great position .NET to become an Inter as ruby developer.

 #### 4-2 Challenge your team into ravines.
 The concept of "homework", not officical, not a day-to-day task.
 This is a great way to teach people new skills.